You want smart political talk without the meltdowns?

 I think maybe a visit from the Secret Service might be warranted here after hearing that insanity.

-Apparently, according to reports, Georgi Stephanopoulos is not happy after the payout, uh, because he falsely knowingly uh stated that Donald Trump was convicted of rape and they were held accountable in Donald Trump suit and meta paid Donald Trump as well.
+Apparently, according to reports, Georgie Stephanopoulos is not happy after the payout because he falsely, knowingly, stated that Donald Trump was convicted of rape and they were held accountable.

 Looks like CBS will come to some type of settlement also.

-Anyway, Ava Navarro speaks out about how President Trump is going to ban black people from the halftime show after the Kendrick Lamar Super Bowl halftime show, which I thought personally I didn't like it.
+Anyway, Ava Navarro speaks out about how President Trump is going to ban black people from the halftime show after the Kendrick Lamar Super Bowl halftime show, which I thought personally, I didn't like it.

-I thought it was terrible, and there's so many gifted talented artists out there that you can bring in that everybody would love so much better, but that's my point of view.
+And there's so many gifted, talented artists out there that you can bring in that everybody would love so much better, but that's my point of view.

 And there was a lot of false speculation and a lot of conspiracy theories.